tbobek/openstreetmap/README.md

 ## Introduction

-Routines to extract points from OpenStreetMap
+Routines to extract points on streets from OpenStreetMap

+## TODO

+- extract tags to filter road types

 ## Learnings